Luxembourg Job Interview Tips

 You do not have to answer personal questions, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question."

 The Luxembourg job interviewers often ask about your past successes and mistakes on the job.
-It is a good idea to prepare a few career success stories and couple that had less than favorable outcomes but were learning experiences.
+It is a good idea to prepare a few career success stories and a couple that had less than favourable outcomes but were learning experiences.

-At the Luxembourg job interview do not volunteer information that the interviewer does not ask for
+At the interview do not volunteer information that the interviewer does not ask for

 Ask questions about the job, the lines of authority and your future responsibilities, but avoid raising the issue of salary or benefits early in the process.
 Do not forget to ask, “When can I expect to hear from you?” (if that has not been discussed).

-When leaving thank for interview and shake hands with everyone present.
+When leaving thank for the interview and shake hands with everyone present.